Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

 - Quick exposure across the display network and Google shopping

 Unlike traditionally complex shopping campaigns, Smart Shopping campaigns are much easier to implement.
-Be it the product catalog, group or structure of your campaign, bidding options location targeting, negative keywords or inclusion-exclusion of search terms.
-All these are highly complex in the conventional method, but if done in Smart Shopping, can be triggered in a matter of minutes.
+Be it the product catalog, group or structure of your campaign, bidding options location targeting, negative keywords, or inclusion-exclusion of search terms.
+All these are highly complex in the conventional method, but if done in Smart Shopping, it can be triggered in a matter of minutes.

-The Best Practices of Smart Shopping Campaigns
+Smart Shopping Campaigns Best Practices

-- Stay single – No, we are not advising you on your relationship status!
+- Stay Single – No, we are not advising you on your relationship status!
 Keep aside old campaign priorities and over-segmentation of products and go for a single, Smart Shopping campaign to target the entire product catalog.
 Google does all the jobs on your behalf to show products at the right time, with prices.

-- Adjustment of tactics – Segmentation of your products in individual groups in the same campaign can also be done even when you want to target the entire catalog.
+- Adjustment of Tactics – Segmentation of your products in individual groups in the same campaign can also be done even when you want to target the entire catalog.
 You can thus get granular reports and easily measure your campaign performance based on the performances of the product groups.
 You can also separate those products with a high or low budget and keep them in a different campaign.

 - You should have a Google Ads account and a Merchant Center account